Skip to main content

 Book your place

-This workshop focuses on the later 'writing up' stages of the dissertation writing process, thinking about how we actually organise our writing in paragraphs, get words on the page, and review the document as a whole in the editing and proofreading stages.
-It will be more relevant to students who have already begun their dissertation research process and and are engaged in the later stages of writing up their dissertation research.
+This workshop focuses on the later 'writing up' stages of the dissertation writing process, with a particular focus on the discussion sections, as well as connecting the various sections from introduction to conclusion.
+It will be more relevant to students who have already begun their dissertation research process and are engaged in the later stages of writing up their dissertation research.

 ---